Scandium rocks

 The company’s Murga prospect (fun fact: The company website allows for easy Chinese translation) is located in NSW and is part of the company’s Fifield project.

-That project is subject to an earn-in deal with a privately listed entity called Golden Plains Resources (GPR); GPR stand to earn a majority stake of 50.1% in Fifield.
+That project WAS subject to an earn-in deal with a privately listed entity called Golden Plains Resources (GPR); GPR stood to earn a majority stake of 50.1% in Fifield.
+Rimfire has since terminated that deal.

 That’s unfortunate for Rimfire, but maybe not its share price.